-- Why the organization exists, who it serves, etc.
+- Why the organization exists, who serves it, etc.

-We realize the internship program must adapt to the organization's primary functions.
-Additionally, an effective internship program will be created when the Computer Science Department and the participating organization work together to develop a meaningful educational experience.
+The staff of the Department of Computer Science realizes that the internship program must adapt to the organization's primary functions.
+Additionally, an effective internship program will be realized only when the department and the participating organization work together to develop a meaningful educational experience.

-The relationship between the organization and the Department denotes one of mutual responsibility to ensure that all participants work toward common goals.
+The relationship between the organization and the department denotes one of the mutual responsibility to ensure that all participants work toward common goals.

-Primary responsibility for the educational experience rests with USD's Computer Science Department.
-The Department will:
+Primary responsibility for the educational experience rests with USD's Department of Computer Science.
+We will:

 - Provide the organization with the necessary information regarding the prospective intern.